WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 32. How to Handle Events in React(for both functional and class components)?

 - In React, events can be handled using the _on_ Keyword, followed by the event name and a callback function.
 For example, to handle a button click event, you would use onClick={handleClick}.
 This can be done in both functional and class components.

+## 33. What is the difference between HTML and React Event Handling?

+- In HTML, events are handled using event attributes, such as onclick or onchange.
+In React, events are handled using the on keyword and a callback function.
+React's event handling system is more powerful and flexible than the traditioal HTML event handling system.